arcustarkov-sys/hideout-recipe-framework/README.md

 ## Features
 - Add new hideout recipes without modifying the database
 - Supports inputs, tools, resources, and generator fuel requirements
-- Deterministic recipe IDs
-- No overrides of vanilla content

 ## Usage
 Place recipe JSON files in the `Recipes/` directory.